arcaravaggi/CV/Anthony_Caravaggi_CV.md

 2014	**Guest lecture** Distribution and differential habitat associations of invasive European and endemic Irish hares.
 Bangor University

 ## Presentations
+12 **Caravaggi A**, Montgomery WI, Reid N (2017) An invasion in progress: Impacts of the non-native European hare on the native Irish hare.
+International Congress for Conservation Biology

 11 **Caravaggi A** (2017) Predation of seabirds by mice on Gough Island.
 World Seabird Twitter Conference

 10 **Caravaggi A** (2017) University Mammal Challenge: distributed mammal surveys with student scientists.
 Mammal Society Spring Conference